Audio: https://audio.com/saintstevensthingery/audio/lou-deluca-delta-88-s-set1

 I agree with Matt; a town has to look at itself with a wider lens if it wants to grow.

 So I said that when it was my turn to speak.
 The town had already banded together and created a bar and grill which their Facebook page proclaims to be “A community project with 69 owners!”
 The cooperative elevator there has to be a significant contributor to their tax base.
 And now, an iconic music venue has pulled itself out of the ashes and due to the nine months’ worth of publicity that our project brought, has attracted new music lovers.
-The town has an infusion of cash that could help on their way to building a new fire station.
+The town has an infusion of cash that could help on their way to building a new fire station, which has been under discussion for some time.

 Depending upon what they plan for the Main Street block that will be demolished, there’s a sweet little stretch there that could be home to a couple of boutique retail shops.
 I can think of one immediately (smile) and people who know me can guess what it might be.